seanmtracey/cloudflare-todo-tutorial/README.md

 If all goes well, all of the assets in the `project` directory will be uploaded and deployed to Cloudflare Pages.
 If you like, you can copy the URL that Wrangler will have output at the end to see the page.

 Note that the first section of the domain that the Wrangler has created for us will link to the version of our project we just deployed, not the base URL of the project.
-If you want to see the project at it's base URL(and thus, the latest version of the project that has been deployed) remove everything before the first period (`.`).
+If you want to see the project at its base URL(and thus, the latest version of the project that has been deployed) remove everything before the first period (`.`).

 ![An image showing what the static assets for our to-do list will look like](/doc_assets/image_11.png)